Supporting History teaching and research in UK universities: a toolkit

 Statements on the value of History degrees, and practical tips for their defence, are also available from other societies, including the American Historical Association:

-f).
-Similar Toolkits from disciplinary organisations in History and the wider humanities
+g).
+Similar Toolkits from disciplinary organisations in History and the wider humanities, in the UK and internationally

 Guides are also available from the following UK and US organisations: if you know of other toolkits from which colleagues may benefit please let us know.